carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

     """
 }
 ~~~
-{: .source}
+{: .language-groovy }

-It takes the transcriptome params file as input and creates the transcriptome index by using the salmon tool.
+It takes the transcriptome params file as input and creates the transcriptome index by using the `salmon` tool.

 Note how the input declaration defines a transcriptome variable in the process context that it is used in the command script to reference that file in the Salmon command line.